 Body weight doesn’t matter, body fat does.
 Here’s an analogy.
-Think back to your middle school earth science class.
-Remember when you had to weigh different rocks, and it was shocking to find a small rock that was much heavier than it looked?
+Think back to your middle school Earth Science class.
+Remember when you had to weigh different rocks, and it was shocking to find a small rock that was much heavier than it looked, even heavier than larger rocks?
 What was your teacher’s explanation?
-If you don’t recall, here it is: the rock was dense.
+If you don’t recall, here it is: the small rock was more dense than the others; in other words, it had a tightly-compacted atomic structure.
 Density impacts weight.
 The more dense something is, the more it weighs.
-The same is true with muscle versus fat.
+The same is true for muscle versus fat.
 Muscle is dense and compact.
 Fat is less dense, but occupies more space.

 As you lose body fat, you can retain or develop muscle simultaneously.
 Given this reality, your weight can ultimately change minorly: increase while your body fat percentage decreases, or your weight can even stay the same.

 In a society that places emphasis on the scale, teaching my clients the basic science of density versus volume was a big challenge.
 It’s simple, really.
 Your total body weight consists of your blood, bones, muscle, body fat, whatever you just ate — or didn’t eat — waste, and so on.
 This can, of course, fluctuate — and does frequently.
 Conversely, your body fat percentage is, well, your body fat percentage.
 Its number reveals more about the state of your health than the fact that you have blood and bones that weigh something.
 Body fat percentage also takes time to change, and the handy thing is, it’s a measure of what those scale-obsessed people really want to know: how much of their weight is fat.
 The image below demonstrates why this is so important.